Guide T4002 and Form T2125 for self-employed taxes

 Chapter 1 covers the fundamentals you need to get started with business tax reporting:

-- Modern assets: Reporting requirements for gift cards, certificates, and crypto-assets
+- Modern assets: reporting requirements for gift cards, certificates, and crypto-assets

-- Key deadlines: Filing dates, installment payments, and balance owing dates
+- Key deadlines: filing dates, installment payments, and balance owing dates

-Chapter 1 explains what activities count towards farming income.
-It also has specific information on what are not considered farming activities, such as raising animals to be sold as pets.
+Chapter 1 explains what activities count towards farming income and clarifies what doesn't qualify, such as raising animals to be sold as pets.
+It also covers when you must begin reporting your income and deducting expenses.

-Chapter 1 also covers these essential tax requirements:
+This chapter addresses these essential tax requirements:

 Chapter 2: Income